ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

+= 1.0.8 (24 January 2019) =

+* Added: Yoast plugin compatibility ( If yoast is activated for schema.
+Organization & website markup should not be duplicate )
+* Improvement: Show the fields of review schema type according to selected Item Reviewed Type
+* Bug Fixed: Product schema is not getting feature image/product image when WooCommerce compatibility is enable #122
+* Bug Fixed: Missing escaping, Warnings and Notices fixed

 = 1.0.7.1 (5 January 2019) =

 * Improvement: AMP tab should always be shown and amp option should be disabled if amp is not activated. #87